-From the architect.
+Text description provided by the architects.
 A long narrow rectangular volume is placed atop the hill, along with a structuring axis.
 This axis is defined by the stone retaining wall that cuts the hill and articulates the whole route and pedestrian access.
 The route allows oneself to capture the site duality, featured by the stunning views (west) and the charming forest (east).
 The building is structured by this duality along the route.

 Three identical apartments are located along a corridor, providing an intimate relation between the rooms and the forest.
 This hallway opens into the living room and the balcony, restoring the relationship with the landscape’s large scale and village’s historic downtown.